 Gun salutes to be fired across UK to mark death of Philip

-Gun salutes marking the death of the Duke of Edinburgh will take place across the UK, in Gibraltar and at sea on Saturday.
+Gun salutes marking the death of the Duke of Edinburgh are to take place across the UK, in Gibraltar and at sea.

 Saluting batteries will fire 41 rounds at one round every minute from midday in cities including London, Edinburgh, Cardiff and Belfast, as well as Gibraltar and from Royal Navy warships, the Ministry of Defence (MoD) said.